TRIPURA RAHASYA

 56. O King!
 Examine again your daydreams and mental

 imagery.
-Though they are perfect in detail, yet they are no
+Though they are perfect in detail, yet they are

 less mental.